High Holidays

 Members may request tickets for themselves along with family and out-of-town guests to all services on a first come, first served basis

-Beginning Monday, August 12: Links to request tickets will be available in the Member Portal (you must be logged in to view).
+Beginning in August: Links to request tickets will be available in the Member Portal (you must be logged in to view).

 Guest tickets are available to members at no additional charge.
 Please consider making a donation of $118 or more per guest, per service to support the High Holidays at Temple Sinai.
 You can make your donation as part of the ticket request process or via the main Temple Sinai High Holidays Giving page.
 Thank you for joining us for the holidays and for your generous support!

 Services at Temple Sinai will be available via public livestream.
-Services at Bethesda-Chevy Chase High School will be in-person only.
+Offsite services will be in-person only.

 Tot Family Services